 - Make sure there are no time lapses between employment, even if there are times spent outside the expertise

-- Only include current licenses, memberships and certifications
+- Only include current licenses, memberships, and certifications

-- State the information without editorializing
+- The information is clearly stated without editorializing

-Report Must Encompass the IRAC Rule
+The Report They File Must Include the IRAC Rule

-R – Rule
+R – How was the Rule Affected or Broken?

-Follow these tips for a clear, well-written report:
+If you are an expert, follow these tips for a clear, well-written report:

-- Support the opinion with substantial evidence
+- Support your opinion with substantial evidence

-- Imagine every word of the report is being used against you during cross examination
+- Imagine every word of the report is being used against you during cross-examination